JanssensLab/.github/profile/README.md

 Trends Cancer 3, 491-505, 2017.

 ### New publications
-Each new publication from the lab, which includes bioinformatic analyses, will have its scripts uploaded to its own repository on this GitHub.
+Each new publication from the lab, which includes bioinformatics, will have its scripts uploaded to its own repository on this GitHub.

 Group leader: Prof. Dr. Sophie Janssens <br />